 Finally, a few more obvious points to bear in mind:

 Other than that, enjoy!
-Here are seven of the best places for swimming on horseback…
+Here are seven of the best places to book horse riding holidays if you’d like to try swimming on horseback…

 Mozambique Horse Safaris offers its lucky guests the opportunity to explore the Vivanculos coast on horseback.
 This part of this South African nation is renowned for stunning white sand beaches, gently waving palm trees, the archipelago of islands that lie in its waters, and incredible sunsets.
 With a range of trail rides available, the final day includes a dip in the sea with your trusty steed (tide permitting.)
 Guardian journalist Kate Kellaway said of the experience: “As I rode into the sea, half a tonne of horse and me started moving like a dolphin.
 It was wonderful.
 I laughed at the absurd joy of it — this was the ride/swim of a lifetime.”
 Can we have a go now please?